thecdil/ghana-music-initiative/pages/index.md

 Asante is noted for being one of the most influential and historically imperial areas of what is now modern Ghana.
 To historically understand how the Akan came in contact with the Eʋe, we must first look at where these groups originally came from.
 Decoding this information is difficult and also controversial.
 Oral histories and written reports by neighboring states, European colonists, and letters from occupying European forces and political courts of indigenous African states often conflict with each other.
-However, it is my hope to provide an objective analysis of how two states (the Akwamu Empire and the Peki Confederacy) resulted in the adoption of the Akan atumpan to become the Eʋe atopani.
+However, it is my hope to provide an objective analysis of how two states (the Akwamu Empire and the Krepi (Peki) Confederacy) resulted in the adoption of the Akan atumpan to become the Eʋe atopani.

 ## The Eʋe Journey West